Poincare: Recommending Publication Venues via Treatment Effect Estimation: Limitation and Future Work

-\underline{\textbf{Other causal inference methods.}} Our proposed method utilizes only a propensity-based bias correction method.
-Our findings suggest that other causal inference methods can be used for the publication venue recommendation problem.
-Exploring other causal inference methods, such as matching and hidden representation balancing, for venue recommendation is a promising future direction.
+Our proposed method utilizes only a propensity-based bias correction method.
+The experimental results suggest that other treatment effect estimation methods may also be useful for the publication venue recommendation problem.
+Exploring other treatment effect estimation methods, such as matching and hidden representation balancing, for venue recommendation is a promising future direction.

-\underline{\textbf{Auxiliary information.}} As reviewed in the related work, many venue recommendation methods utilize auxiliary information such as co-author networks and paper descriptions.
-Utilizing such auxiliary information for potential influence-based venue recommendation may lead to higher performance.